DeepBrainChain/DBC-Wiki/docs/en/dbc-democracy/apply-treasury.md

 ## 3. on-chain submission

 submit your proposal on https://www.dbcwallet.io/#/treasury.
-Of the beneficiary amount, at least 5.00% would need to be put up as collateral.
+Enter the total amount of DBC applied for, and then the system will automatically mortgage 5% of DBC as a security deposit.
 The maximum of this and the minimum bond will be used to secure the proposal, refundable if it passes.

 ::: warning
 ⚠️ Be aware that once submitted the proposal will be put to a council vote.
 If the proposal is rejected due to a lack of info, invalid requirements or non-benefit to the network as a whole, the full bond posted will be lost.